 Project 10 STING RAY (Students Transitioning Into the Next Generation, Recognizing Alternatives for Youth) is a partnership of the Pinellas County School District, Project 10, the University of South Florida St. Petersburg, the Florida Department of Education, and the Florida Governor’s Commission on Disabilities.
-It offers young adults with significant cognitive disabilities, ages 18 to 22, an opportunity to experience life on a college campus while developing self-determination, independent living, and employability skills.
+It offers young adults with intellectual disabilities, ages 18 to 22, an opportunity to experience life on a college campus while developing self-determination, independent living, and employability skills.

 STING RAY’s mission is to provide an innovative and transformational postsecondary learning experience that will empower young adults with significant cognitive disabilities to acquire the knowledge and skills needed to become independent and productive citizens.

 Located on the University of South Florida (USF) St. Petersburg campus, the innovative STING RAY program emphasizes

 The STING RAY curriculum is individualized, person-centered, and adaptive, and is based on the student’s individual needs, strengths, and interests.
 Instruction is provided in the following areas:

 For more information, download the STING RAY brochure here:

 Read The STING RAY Current, a newsletter developed by the students and published through Microsoft Publisher!
 The Current was intended to update the STING RAY Advisory committee on the students' activities during their on-campus orientation in the spring of 2010.
 Additional issues will be posted as they are published:

 The STING RAY Current - June 2012

 Accessible RTF coming soon!